Treat Huey

-Treat Conrad Huey (/ˈtrɛt ˈhjuːi/; born August 28, 1985) is a Filipino-American tennis player who represents the Philippines in international competitions.
+Treat Conrad Huey (/ˈtrɛt ˈhjuːi/; born August 28, 1985) is a Filipino-American former tennis player who represented the Philippines in international competitions.
+Huey specialized in doubles and reached eighteen finals, winning 8 titles on the ATP World Tour.
+He won titles at the 2012 Citi Open, 2013 Swiss Indoors, and 2014 Aegon International alongside Dominic Inglot, 2015 Estoril Open with Scott Lipsky, 2015 St. Petersburg Open and 2015 Malaysian Open, Kuala Lumpur with Henri Kontinen, 2016 Abierto Mexicano Telcel with Max Mirnyi and the 2017 Los Cabos Open with Juan Sebastián Cabal.
 He turned professional in 2008 and he started representing the Philippines in the Davis Cup and the Southeast Asian Games in 2009.
-Huey specializes in doubles and has reached eighteen finals on the ATP World Tour.
-He won titles at the 2012 Citi Open, 2013 Swiss Indoors, and 2014 Aegon International alongside Dominic Inglot, 2015 Estoril Open with Scott Lipsky, 2015 St. Petersburg Open and 2015 Malaysian Open, Kuala Lumpur with Henri Kontinen, 2016 Abierto Mexicano Telcel with Max Mirnyi and the 2017 Los Cabos Open with Juan Sebastian Cabal.

 Huey reached his career-high doubles ranking of world No. 18 in July 2016.
 Among his partners were Somdev Devvarman, Brian Battistone, Jeff Coetzee, Harsh Mankad, Jerzy Janowicz, Dominic Inglot, Jack Sock, Jonathan Erlich, Scott Lipsky, Max Mirnyi and Henri Kontinen.

-In 2012, Huey became a member of the World Team Tennis' Washington Kastles due to the absence of Leander Paes (competing in the 2012 London Olympics).
+In 2012, Huey became a member of the World Team Tennis' Washington Kastles.
 Huey also participated in the International Premier Tennis League (IPTL).
 Treat Huey participated as coach and player in the IPTL with the Philippine Mavericks.

 He is the first Filipino player to reach the doubles semifinals at the Wimbledon Championships partnering Belarusian Max Mirnyi.

+He is the first Filipino player (with his partner Max Mirnyi) to reach the top 8 doubles team to compete in 2016 ATP YEAR END FINALS held in London.

-In 2019, Huey returned to his college alma mater to attend the Charlottesville Men’s Pro Challenger Tournament hosted by the University of Virginia.
+On July 1, 2023, Huey returned to his college alma mater, University of Virginia, as Assistant Coach of UVA Men's Tennis.

+Huey played his first and last ATP tournaments at the Citi Open in his hometown Washington, D.C.

+On July 31, the 2023 Mubadala Citi DC Open tournament organizers held a Retirement Ceremony in Huey's honor with his family, fellow ATP doubles players, his ATP coach and his coach from JTCC where he trained as a junior.